 Without proper treatment, resorption may lead to a number of complications which include:

-- Discoloration and weakening of teeth
+- Discolouration and weakening of teeth

 - Crooked teeth